 Senco PC1010N Review

 My crew and I use pneumatic nail guns most every day of the week, whether it’s installing doors and trim, or framing walls and roofs.
 Usually our setup involves a twin stack compressor running multiple air hoses to different areas of the jobsite.
 But there are times when we just need enough air to do some pickup work, install a few pieces of crown molding or some other relatively small job.
 In this review we’re going to take a look at what I think is the best small portable air compressor on the market, the Senco PC1010N.
+If you’re looking for a larger air compressor, check out my review of the best air compressors for home use here.

 *I hope you’ll love the products I recommend!
 Just so you know, Plumb and Lined may collect a share of sales or other compensation from some of the links on this page.